wongzit/wongzit.github.io/_posts/epr-prediction-with-orca-program/2021-05-27-epr-prediction-with-orca-program.md

 end
 {% endhighlight %}

-[dtensor] flag has three options for predict the D tensor: (1) ssandso (spin-spin and spin-orbital component), (2) ss (only spin-spin component) and (3) so (only spin-orbital component).
+<u>dtensor</u> flag has three options for predict the D tensor: (1) ssandso (spin-spin and spin-orbital component), (2) ss (only spin-spin component) and (3) so (only spin-orbital component).
 All of these three options could be applied in unrestricted (UKS) calculation, but for restricted-open (ROKS) calculation, only spin-spin part (ss) could be estimated.

-[dss] flag controls the algorithms of calculation of spin-spin component.
+<u>dss</u> flag controls the algorithms of calculation of spin-spin component.
 Two options is available: (1) uno (use spin density from UNOs, this could only be used in UKS calculation) and (2) direct (directly use the canonical orbitals for the spin density).

-[dsoc] flag controls the algorithms of calculation of spin-orbital component.
+<u>dsoc</u> flag controls the algorithms of calculation of spin-orbital component.
 This is not available in restricted-open calculation.
 Other options:

 {% highlight xml %}
  cp: coupled-perturbed method (default)